-- Update the birth date associated with your Apple ID.
+- Update the date of birth associated with your Apple ID.

 - Change your Apple ID country or region.

-You can also learn how to manage your payment information on your iPhone, iPad, iPod touch, or Mac.
+You can also find out how to manage your payment information on your iPhone, iPad, iPod touch or Mac.

 Help us protect your account

 The security and privacy of your Apple ID is very important to us.
 Here are some things you can do to make sure your account remains private and secure: